Radnor South station

-Radnor station is a SEPTA Metro rapid transit station in Radnor, Pennsylvania.
+Radnor South station (formerly known as Radnor Station) is a SEPTA Metro rapid transit station in Radnor, Pennsylvania.
 It is in Radnor Township.

 It serves the M and is located on King of Prussia Road.
 All trains stop at Radnor.
 The station is located near the Paoli/Thorndale Line Radnor station, and is close to Radnor High School and Archbishop John Carroll High School.
 Trains running northwest of this station cross under the Keystone Corridor (Philadelphia to Harrisburg Main Line) that carries the Paoli/Thorndale Line as well as Amtrak's Pennsylvanian and Keystone Service trains.
 The station lies 7.9 mi from 69th Street Terminal.
 The station has off-street parking available.